For more lesson ideas, click here.

 Applying for a Job

-The activities in this section largely write themselves.
+The activities under this heading largely write themselves.

 Firstly, students need to find a job they wish to apply for.
 Classroom activities could involve looking through job advertisements from print or the web.
 Additionally, students may benefit from practising phone calls or emails to companies to request more information about an advert.